Patient education: Catheter ablation for abnormal heartbeats (Beyond the Basics)

 ●Heart block or failure of any electrical impulse to travel from the top parts of the heart to the bottom.
 This complication, if permanent, requires implantation of a pacemaker.

-●Exposure to radiation during the procedure, which can take several hours.
+●Exposure to radiation during the procedure.
 This can produce a very small increase in the risk of cancer or genetic defects.
+Efforts are made to limit radiation exposure during ablation procedures.

 ●Death (occurs in approximately 0.1 percent of cases).